KenRivas/rockPaperScissors/README.md

 # rockPaperScissors
-Javascript console game made as a project for the fundamentals course of The Odin Project
+Javascript console game made as a project for the fundamentals course of The Odin Project.